squeaky-pl/pystacia/doc/source/index.rst

 ===============================================
-The «tinyimg» raster image manipulation library
+The «Pystacia» raster image manipulation library
 ===============================================

-Tinyimg is a down-to-earth image manipulation library born out of practical needs.
+Pystacia is a new image manipulation library born out of practical needs.
 It's simple, it's cross-platform, runs on Python 2.5+, 3.x, :term:`PyPy` and :term:`IronPython`.
 It's compact but still appropriate for most of your day to day image handling tasks.
-Tinyimg leverages powerful :term:`ImageMagick` library as a back-end exposing easily comprehensible Pythonic API.
+Pystacia leverages powerful :term:`ImageMagick` library as a back-end exposing easily comprehensible Pythonic API.

 Here is one of the simplest code snippets showing what you can do with it: